 Step 3: To disable a key, select the Key field and then press a key on your keyboard that you want to disable and then click Add Key.
-For instance, if you want to disable the key “K”, press “K” key on your keyboard to add “K” key to the list.
+For instance, if you wish to disable the key “K,” press the “K” key on your keyboard to add the “K” key to the list.

 If you want to disable more than one key at a time, please click the Add button again and then repeat more steps again.